“A classic that never dies. . . ”

 Faustus Overall -- Discussion Questions that focus on the play as a whole.

-The Over-Reacher -- Focus on Marlowe’s use of hyperbole with a slight deconstructive bent.
+The Over-Reacher -- Focuses on Marlowe’s use of hyperbole with a slight deconstructive bent.
 Harry Levin’s excellent The Over-Reacher, a critical biography of Marlowe, is worth hunting down.

 Creative Writing -- a baker’s dozen.

 Connections -- theme statements to provoke discussion.